elsampsa/task_thread/docs/_build/html/_sources/intro.rst.txt

 Let's consider a rather complex application which:

 - Exposes a TCP server
-- The TCP server accepts various client connections from LAN
+- The server accepts various client connections from LAN
-- Processes the incoming data and reconstructs data frames from packets received from individual TCP client connections
+- Server processes the incoming data and reconstructs data frames from packets received from individual TCP client connections
 - Processed data from each TCP client is forwarded through websockets to a final destination (say, to cloud)
 - The processed data is also written into a database